What Does Liberalism Mean? The Origin and Types of Liberalism

 TIP: See our page on conservatism and liberalism for the different types of conservatism and liberalism.
 Or, see our page on the American left and right to understand the ideologies from an American perspective.

-TIP: The opposition philosophy to classical liberalism is classical conservatism (the favoring of traditional state-authority and order).
-Likewise, the opposition philosophy to social liberalism is social conservatism (the favoring of traditional social order).
-A classical conservative might favor big government and state religion over a more disorderly system, but a social conservative would sooner allow individuals to own slaves than allow a central government power over states.
+TIP: The opposition philosophy to classical liberalism is classical conservatism, which favors traditional state authority and order.
+Likewise, the opposition philosophy to social liberalism is social conservatism, which favors traditional social order.
+A classical conservative might favor big government and state religion over a more disorderly system while a social conservative would rather allow individuals in certain states to own slaves than give a central government power over states.

-TIP: As we will discuss below, some forms of liberalism are more economically minded (economic liberalism, which comes in both a classical and social form), some are more religious minded, some are focused on individual rights, some are focused on collective rights, some focused on the purpose of government, etc. At this point in history there really is no one singular way to understand liberalism, but discussions like left and right, collectivists and individualists, and even Hume’s fork can help shed light on the underlying mechanics the create not only conservatism and liberalism as opposition philosophies, but also classical liberalism and social liberalism and classical conservatism and social conservatism as opposition philosophies of sorts.
+TIP: As we will discuss below, some forms of liberalism are economically minded; economic liberalism comes in both a classical and social form.
+Other forms may be religious minded or focused on individual or collective rights.
+Some liberals may be focused on the purpose of government.
+At this point in history, there is no one way to classify liberalism.
+Discussions like left and right, collectivists and individualists and even Hume’s fork can help shed light on the underlying mechanics the create not only conservatism and liberalism as opposition philosophies.
+They may also clarify terms like “classical liberalism” and “social liberalism” or “classical conservatism” and “social conservatism” as opposing philosophies.

-All the types of liberalism we will discuss below (all the forms of classical and social liberalism) are rooted in classical liberalism.
+All the types of liberalism we will discuss below and all the forms of classical and social liberalism, are rooted in classical liberalism.